raisely/datastore-env/README.md

 This is useful for migrating projects that make heavy use of .env to Google Cloud if you don't want to refactor code and don't want API keys, etc stored in your app.yaml

+NB: If you use a `.env` file, you must still use a tool like [dotenv](https://github.com/motdotla/dotenv) to load those variables.

 # Getting Started

 ```sh